SirGoingFar/Lecture-Timetable-Management-System/README.md

 # Lecture-Timetable-Management-System
-A system that manages a coursbase and generates a lecture timetable
+A system that manages a coursbase and generates a workable lecture timetable.

-I'm a Java/Android Developer since 2013.